jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

      <!-- additional image settings -->
    </image>

+Note the additional attribute `primary` in the Live ISO image build type.
+KIWI will by default build the image which attribute `primary` is set to `true`.

 KIWI supports the following values for the `image` attribute (further attributes of the `type` element are documented inside the referenced